 1/2 cup coconut

 Beat eggs, melted butter, Truvia Baking Blend, and vanilla.
-Add grated carrot, coconut, chopped walnuts and mix with a rubber spatula.
-Mix in the spices, almond flour and baking powder and stir to combine.
+Add grated carrot, coconut, chopped walnuts, and mix with a rubber spatula.
+Mix in the spices, almond flour, and baking powder and stir to combine.
 Bake in a quarter sheet pan in a 350º pre-heated oven for about 30 minutes or until a cake tester comes out clean.
 Let cool and then mix two 8-ounce packages of cream cheese with a few teaspoons of Truvia Baking Blend and whip using an electric mixer or a whisk.
 Spread on cake and sprinkle on a few reserved chopped walnuts.
 Refrigerate and cut into squares.

 Now for our Friday Favorites–I mean, besides this carrot cake!

-My new favorite restaurant where I shared a wonderful breakfast with Mary Ann of Classic Casual Home and Kris of Driven by Decor – Le Coucou.
+My new favorite restaurant was where I shared a wonderful breakfast with Mary Ann of Classic Casual Home and Kris of Driven by Decor – Le Coucou.
 It’s not to be missed for breakfast lunch or dinner if you’re in New York City.

 It’s right across the street from Glossier.
 We love their lip balms.